 We understand that starting school can be as daunting for the parents as it may be for their children!
 We aim to be as helpful and informative as possible, but we do appreciate that parents may have additional questions that they wish to ask when they experience school life from the ‘other side’, perhaps for the first time.
 Please do not hesitate to approach any member of staff with any queries you have however small they may seem, or perhaps the parent of another pupil may easily be able to answer any concern that you may have.

 In order for your child to make the very best progress at Deanshanger Primary School, we will be working closely with you and also asking lots of you!
 Please hear your child read every day and record this in their reading diary.
-Please also join us for reading mornings, special events, assemblies...whenever you can.
+Please also join us for reading mornings, special events, assemblies...whenever we are able to restart these and when you can.
 We do understand that you have to work and try wherever we can, to give maximum notice time and plan some meetings and events in the evening.

 Your child's safety, happiness, and learning is extremely important to us and we often rely upon you to help us with this.
 Please try to share any information that you think might impact on your child so that we can support them accordingly.